 The teacher-coach that I am now is substantially different from who I was in the 1990s and early 2000s.

-When asked recently why that is, I responded: Mario DeSisti.
+When asked recently why that is, the response comes easily: Mario DeSisti.

-Granted I’ve had a number of basketball mentors (see: Mike MacKay) who have impacted how I think about the game, but it was during the spring of 2004 when I, along with 18 other coaches across Canada, was selected to participate in an IOC/FIBA certification course in Halifax, Nova Scotia.
+Granted I’ve had a number of basketball mentors (see: Mike MacKay) who have had – and continue to have – a profound impact on how I think about the game.
+But it was during the spring of 2004 when I, along with 18 other coaches across Canada, was selected to participate in an FIBA/IOC coach certification course in Halifax, Nova Scotia.